-In May 2014, the Financial Accounting Standards Board (FASB) issued guidance that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry specific guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry specific guidance.
 The guidance is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
 Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard.
 The guidance becomes effective for the Company in the year ending December 31, 2018, and the Company could early adopt the standard for the year ending December 31, 2017.
 The Company is currently assessing the method of adoption and the impact that this new accounting guidance will have on its consolidated financial statements and footnote disclosures.

-In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40).
-The new guidance addresses management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
+In August 2014, the FASB issued Accounting Standards Update, or ASU, 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40).
+The guidance addresses management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 Management's evaluation should be based on relevant conditions and events that are known and reasonably knowable at the date that the financial statements are issued.
-The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2016.
+The standard will be effective for the year ending December 31, 2016.
 Early adoption is permitted.
-The Company is in the process of evaluating the impact that this new guidance will have on its consolidated financial statements.
+The Company does not expect that the adoption of this new guidance will have a material impact on its consolidated financial statements.